 After flipping several houses, I’ve learned a few things about budgeting.
-I shared most of my general tips in this post about saving money during a remodel, but I wanted to get down to details today with the simple worksheet I use when planning a big project.
+I shared most of my general tips in this post about saving money during a home renovation project, but I wanted to get down to details today with the simple worksheet I use when planning a big project.

 Much like carrying a wad of cash in your pocket and at the end of the week wondering where it all went, big projects can be black holes for money.
 When you break it down into smaller pieces, you get a better idea of what changes you can afford and where you should try to cut back.

 The first thing I can tell you about budgeting is there is no perfect budget.
-You will have to make compromises during the project, but knowing where you’re starting from can help you stay on track along the way.
+You will have to make compromises during the project, but knowing where you’re starting from is one of the best ways stay on track along the way.

 Before you Start Budgeting

 Before you start breaking down the costs of your remodel project, decide what you can spend overall.
 This may sound backwards because how do you know what you can afford if you don’t know what it costs?
 But I think it’s a good idea to check your savings and see what your limit is first.